 DEFINING PRACTICE A - ONE YEAR COURSE

-This exciting year-long practical course is now well into its fifth year and the art school is currently accepting applications for the 2020 course which will again be run over six two-day sessions eight weeks apart starting in January.
-The course combines practical sessions on each of the weekend or Monday/Tuesday sessions alongside one-to-one tuition and group tutorials.
+This exciting year-long practical course is now well into its sixth year and the art school is currently accepting applications for the 2021 course which will again be run over six two-day sessions eight weeks apart starting in July 2021.
+The course will be offered in two ways for students to choose from either in person at the art school (see dates for Group A or B below) or exactly the same course content as an online course (see dates for Group C below) with materials sent to you in the post, with sessions delivered to the group online, one-to-one tutorials online and group crits online.
+Both versions of the course combine practical sessions on each of the weekend or Monday-Tuesday or Thursday-Friday sessions alongside one-to-one tuition and group tutorials.
 The course is aimed at those who wish to create a body of work over a year through which they might gain a stronger sense of their own artistic voice and the methods, media and processes that are most suited to their work.

 By working with the tutors in a group dynamic, students can share discoveries, influences and connections from contemporary artists to historical references gaining inspiration from the artistic journeys of fellow students.

 There will be the opportunity to cover multi-media practice including painting, printmaking, collage and photography among other media.
 However, it is not a foundation course; we use a variety of media to help people step outside of their familiar processes and commonly used materials so that they can learn lessons to be brought back into their painting or other existing practice.

 Course Leader Faye Dobinson will be with you throughout the course with a wonderful array of visiting Tutors joining the course over the year.
 There will always be 2-3 experienced artist tutors on hand for the students attending